touchHLE/touchHLE/README.md

 Windows, Mac and Linux users can skip this section.

 On Android, only the graphical user interface (app picker) is available.

-On some Android devices, you may be able to use the “Files” app to put apps in the `touchHLE_apps` directory.
-However, the most reliable method is to use ADB.
-If you're unfamiliar with ADB, try these steps:

-- First, make sure you have installed touchHLE on your Android device, and opened it at least one time.
-You should see a screen telling you the touchHLE\_apps directory is empty.
-- Visit <https://yume-chan.github.io/ya-webadb/> in Google Chrome or another browser with WebUSB, then:
-  - Connect your Android device over USB.
-  - “Connect” to the device in the web interface.
+Therefore, you must put your “.ipa” files or “.app” bundles inside the “touchHLE\_apps” directory.
+Note that you can only do that once you have run touchHLE at least once.

+File management can be tricky on Android due to [restrictions introduced by Google in newer Android versions](https://developer.android.com/about/versions/11/privacy/storage#scoped-storage).
+One of these methods may work:

+* (The following describes a new feature that is not in the current release.)
+If your device has some sort of file management app (often called “Files”), touchHLE should show up somewhere in the app as a location, alongside cloud storage services.
+There are some limitations on what kinds of operations are possible.
+The files in this location are stored on your device.
+* If you have an older version of Android, you may be able to directly access touchHLE's files by browsing to `/sdcard/Android/data/org.touchhle.android/files/touchHLE_apps`.
+Note that the `/sdcard` directory is usually not on the SD card.
-  - Go to “File Manager” and then navigate to “sdcard” > “Android” > “data” > “org.touchhle.android” > “files” > “touchHLE\_apps”.
+* You may be able to use ADB.
+If you're unfamiliar with ADB, try using <https://yume-chan.github.io/ya-webadb/> (in Google Chrome or another browser with WebUSB) with your device connected over USB. touchHLE's files can be found in “sdcard” > “Android” > “data” > “org.touchhle.android” > “files” > “touchHLE\_apps”.
-  - Click “Upload” and select a “.ipa” file.
-  - “Disconnect” from the device in the web interface.
-  - Disconnect your Android device.

-By making use of the “Download” and “Delete” buttons you can also, for example, edit the options or back up your game saves.

-This will be made easier in a future release!

 ## Graphical user interface